Quantifying the particle aspect of quantum systems: Model for conceptualizing particle aspect

 All two-level quantum systems are therefore devoid of any particleness.
-The scenario changes, slightly, if we change our definition of free states to one in which the edge states are resourceful, in which case, exactly one state, viz. \(|1\rangle\), becomes resourceful.
-A qubit will still be almost never particle-like.
+The scenario changes if we change the condition \(\omega_n = n \omega\) within which we are working.
+This condition is just an algebraic artefact that makes the discussion simpler, and changing it can easily result in qubit states having nonzero particleness.